 - Students must be far enough along in their PhD studies that they can be considered to be “graduating” (approximately in their final year) but still currently in the Program.

-- Awardees of the James Miller competition are excluded from future competitions.
+- Awardees of the James Miller Memorial Prize competition are excluded from future competitions.

 - Students can win both the James Miller Prize and the Patricia Baird Prize, but not in the same year.
 The winner of the James Miller Prize will be decided prior to the selection of the Patricia Baird finalists.

-- Applicants may also present a poster in the Research Day competition, but the James Miller Prize winner will be excluded from selection for a Research Day poster prize.
+- Applicants may also compete in the virtual Research Day 2020 Speed Talk competition, but the James Miller Prize winner will be excluded from selection for a Speed Talk prize.

 - Supervisors are welcome to nominate one or more qualified students from their lab per year.